id577/FS25_AdvancedDamageSystem/README.md

 This parameter reflects the state of consumables: oil, filters, technical fluids, etc.

 - **What does Service affect?**
 This is a critically important parameter.
 A low Service level significantly accelerates the decline of Condition.
+Furthermore, it drastically increases the probability of random component failures.
 Timely maintenance is the best way to save money on expensive repairs in the future.

 - **How does it decrease?**
 It decreases with engine operating hours, simulating the natural wear of consumables.